Careers

 We disagree with each other when we are wrong.
 Honesty over agreement.
 We push back, we explain reasoning, and we credit the change-of-mind explicitly.
 No sycophancy.

 We hire archetypes more than we hire titles — we are early enough that the right person can shape the role.
-If your experience fits one of these and you would bring it to autonomy infrastructure, write to us.
+If your experience fits one of these and you would bring it to a self-hosted, self-maintaining stack for regulated industries, write to us.

 You have built systems that other people trusted with their work.
 You think in protocols, not features.
 Comfortable with Go, Rust, and the kinds of papers that distributed-systems engineers cite over lunch.